Quantalab/Xf-NPlants-2018/README.md

 <b>DOI</b>:10.1038/s41477-018-0189-7

-The article will be available at the following [address](https://www.nature.com/nplants/) once it is published.
+The article is available at the following [address](https://www.nature.com/articles/s41477-018-0189-7).
 ___

 ### Instructions